SocketCluster/socketcluster/scc-guide.md

 ## Running using Node.js directly

-You can also run SCC using only Node.js.
+You can also run SCC using only Node.js version >= 6.x.x.
 For simplicity, we will show you how to run everything on your localhost (`127.0.0.1`), but in practice, you will need to change `127.0.0.1` to an appropriate IP, host name or domain name.

 First, you need to download each repository to your machine(s) (E.g. `git clone`).